Jaden51/Online-Auction-App/README.md

 ## User Stories
 In the context of a seller
 - As a user, I want to be able to put an item up for auction
-- As a user, I want to be able to add the time the auction is up
-- As a user, I want to be able to add the minimum bid increments to an item
+- As a user, I want to be able to add all the required fields to my item up for auction
-- As a user, I want to be able to add a buyout price to an item
 - As a user, I want to be able to check the status of my items up for sale

 In the context of a buyer
+- As a user, I want to be able to search and see the list of items to bid on
-- As a user, I want to be able to place a bid on an item
+- As a user, I want to be able to place a bid on an item in the store
-- As a user, I want to be able to see the list of items to bid on
+- As a user, I want to be able to buy an item if I reach the buyout price of that item